 It was about this same time that Florent Schmitt began composing a new set of six piano pieces which would ultimately be published in 1912 under the omnibus title Pièces romantiques, Op.
 42.

 Judging from the title, one might assume that this is yet another of the ubiquitous sets of salon-like pieces being produced in those times — works that cast glances back to the 1800s rather than looking forward to the new century.
 But Schmitt’s title is deceptive.
-His work could easily be dubbed “Pièces modernes” and it would be just as legitimate a name because this is music that, while it certainly exudes romantic character, is also breaking free from those musical traditions.
+His work could easily be dubbed “Pièces modernes” and it would be just as legitimate a name because this is music that, while it certainly exudes a romantic character, is also breaking free from those musical traditions.

 Indeed, in this 20+ minute suite, Schmitt takes 19th century subject matter and casts it in a fresh new light.
-The composer goes several steps beyond his earlier piano suite Crépuscules (begun in 1898) as he takes the listener on a special aural adventure.
+The composer goes several steps beyond his earlier piano suite Crépuscules (begun in 1898) as he takes the listener on a special musical adventure.
 At times, Pièces romantiques foreshadows Schmitt’s startlingly original piano suite Ombres which he would begin to compose only a few short years after completing the Pièces romantiques.

 Certainly, the titles of the six selections that make up the set sound conventional enough: